raseribanez/Py-Hakagure-The-Way-Of-The-Samurai/README.md

 Each one was a seperate repo so they probably have their own readme's in each as-well

 1st version was totally text based.
 Was used to figure out the function I was going to use to pull the lines at random - for testing.
-2nd version added it into Tkinter with a nice Japanese picture/theme 3rd version (my favourite) adds the Ghost Dog theme to the GUI, using the Hakagure Black and Red Symbol
+2nd version added it into Tkinter with a nice GUI with the information abouth the book 3rd version (my favourite) adds the Ghost Dog theme to the GUI, using the Hakagure Black and Red Symbol